alash3al/Horus/README.md

-# Horus 14 "Core"
+# Horus 15
-Horus 14 is a new version of Horus Framework, this version has been build from scratch to be up-to-date with my new simplicity and also to use the latest PHP7 features .
+Horus 15 is a new light and simple version of Horus Framework .

 ---